jearlcalkins/IP-latencies-2D-view/README.md

 python mapIP2XY.py -f 188.114.96.0-20-1590469441.txt
 ```

-This will create the following, single 188.114.96.0-20-1590469441.png, from the file (-f) 188.114.96.0-20-1590469441.txt, in the directory it is run from.
+The above command will create the following, single 188.114.96.0-20-1590469441.png, from the file (-f) 188.114.96.0-20-1590469441.txt, in the directory it is run from.
 The file naming convention is adhered to, as the ultimate GIF animation, will be built, in ping text file creation order.

 ![a png file](https://github.com/jearlcalkins/IP-latencies-2D-view/blob/master/188.114.96.0-20-1590469441.png)